 Where can I go with the Hokuriku Arch Pass?

 A lot of really great places!
-There’s Tokyo, Kyoto, Osaka, Nara, and Kobe, plus some places you might not be as familiar with.
-Some stops worth considering include:
+There’s Tokyo, Kyoto and Osaka, as well as Nara, and Kōbe, plus some places you might not be as familiar with.
+Highlights along the Hokuriku Shinkansen include:

 • Nagano — mountain vistas, Zenkōji Temple, and soba noodles

-• Kurobe Gorge — stunning alpine scenary in Toyama prefeccture, reached via the Kurobe Gorge Railway (extra cost)
+• Kurobe Gorge — stunning alpine scenery in Toyama Prefecture, reached via the cute Kurobe Gorge Railway (extra cost)

-• Kanazawa — famous garden Kenrokuen, art museums, a historic geisha district, and traditional crafts
+• Kanazawa — the famous Japanese garden Kenrokuen, art museums, a historic geisha district, and traditional crafts

-• Fukui — landmark Zen temple Eiheiji, plus the dinosaur museum
+• Fukui — landmark Zen temple Eiheiji, plus a castle, cliffs, and must-see dinosaur museum

-Scroll down to the bottom of this article for a sample itinerary, tried and tested by yours truly.
+Scroll down for a sample itinerary, tried and tested by yours truly.

 Toyama Prefecture's Kurobe Gorge Railway and the trolley train that crosses the Yamahiko Bridge and the autumn leaves